-Life has felt unfamiliar to me at times—the whole business of interacting with matter–I’m astonished to be moving through air.
-Like moving through a dream.
-Open doors, float through them, step onto the lawn, smile at all the hovering mothers, the leaf-shimmying beauties, and hear the creak of their boughs.
+Life has felt unfamiliar to me at times, the whole business of interacting with matter.
+I’m astonished to be moving through air.
+Like moving through a dream, I open doors, float through, step onto the lawn, smile at the hovering mothers, the leaf-shimmying beauties, and hear the creak of their boughs.

 I’ve on-and-off thought this way since I was a child.
-During my twenties, in my most private moments, I’d fancied myself having one foot still in the grave.
+During my twenties, in my most private moments, I’d imagine myself having one foot still in the grave.

-But by the end of my thirties, I’d had a change of heart: Life and living had emerged more distinct and precious, deserving more from me than puny half-measures.
-Anything less was the extreme, even jinxy.
-I wanted to let go of childish notions and avoid their consequences.
+But by the end of my thirties, I’d had a change of heart.
+Anything less than a full commitment became the extreme, even jinxy.
+I wanted to let go of childish indulgences and avoid their consequences.

-But here I am, older, and I tug my bath towel off the rack, the terrycloth still damp from the last use, and think how strange and ephemeral a thing is, that I have a hand and hold a towel, that I rub my hair until it’s bristly, and so on.
-But I do, and I did, and then dashed off to the bank, picked up a roast chicken for dinner, came back.
-At the front door, I pet my dogs on their panting little heads.
-Today I take it for granted that I should move within and interact with the material world.
+But here I am, even older.
+I tug my bath towel off the rack, its terrycloth still damp from the last use, and think how strange and ephemeral objects are, that I have a hand and hold a towel, that I rub my hair until it’s bristly, and so on.
+Ad infinitum, grounded.
+But I do, and I did, and then dashed off to the bank and store, picked up a roast chicken, came back.
+I pet my dogs on their panting, furry heads.
+Today, I take for granted that I should move within and interact with the material world.

-And yet they say—and they do a lot of sayin’—that a person cannot dream of her own death without dying.
-Unless the statement was intended to be figurative, they got it wrong.
-Because I did.
+And yet they say—and they do a lot of sayin’—that a person cannot dream of his own death without actually dying.
+But they got it wrong.
+I did.

 So let me tell you this dream I had….

-We stumble into the room together; I go in first. then my husband.
-I know he is my husband; I sense a bond and intimacy.
-He is tall and thin and talking animatedly as he follows me into the white room.
+He and I, we stumble into the room together.
+I go in first.
+He follows.
+He’s my husband.
+I sense a bond between us, an intimacy beyond touch.
+He’s tall and thin and talks animatedly as he follows me in.
 We are shifting wave forms over a wood floor covered with a sheet, a drop cloth.

-Others shuffle in behind us.
-We’ve entered though the door: There’s the pounding of everyone’s feet on the boards beneath us.
+There are others who shuffle in behind us.
+We’ve entered though a door.
+There’s the pounding of everyone’s feet on wood boards, beneath us.

-The deal has been struck with lots of banter.
-My husband and I, we are pleased with ourselves and can’t stop smiling; we’re riding a high!
+A deal has been struck, lots of banter.
+My husband and I are right giddy-pleased with ourselves, swing our limbs freely.
+He snaps his fingers.
+We can’t stop smiling.
+We’re riding a high!

-The weather must be warm, because I wear short sleeves.
-Down the left arm, I look—for what, a watch?
-I don’t see any of the small freckles normally dotting my skin.
-My arm is thinner, and the wrist, smaller.
-I take these details in stride.
-I convince myself I’m mistaken, even silly to have expected my arm to be anything other than my arm, and wipe my sweaty palms on my jeans.
+The weather must be warm because I’m wearing short sleeves.
+Down my left arm, I look—for what, a watch?
+I don’t know.
+I don’t see any of the small freckles that normally dot my skin.
+My arm’s thinner, and the wrist, smaller.
+I take these details in stride, but wonder… I convince myself I’m mistaken, even silly: my arm isn’t anything other than my arm, I say, and wipe my sweaty palms on my jeans.

 I’m the only woman in the room.
-The men have filed in behind us, and my husband is laughing, too happy, I think.
-A little nervous.
+These men have filed in behind us, and my husband is laughing.
+Too happy, I suddenly think, a little nervous.

 My husband, he’s leaner than I thought, and the wrong age—in his twenties.
+My mind keeps trying to make adjustments.
 The sight of his short, reddish mustache irritates me.
-But I love him.
-Still, I want to rearrange his features somehow, adjust the placement of his eyes.
-Something is missing.
+I want to rearrange his features, adjust the placement of his eyes.
+Something is missing…

 I shrug it off while he continues to talk shop with the men.
-For some reason I’m fixated on the white cleanliness of the walls.
-But I hear their voices rising behind me.
-My mind registers that voices have risen, and tuning in, their insistence pounds like a hundred moving feet.
+For some reason I’m fixated on the white cleanliness of the walls; I want to touch a wall.
+But voices are rising behind me—voices have risen, and I feel pinpricks of sweat.
+Frozen in place, I tune in: their insistence pounds like a hundred moving feet!

-Alarmed by the urgency of his voice, I swing around and see him lunge: His long, wiry body leaps forward, off-balance—his arms jut towards a man who holds something in his hand.
+Alarmed by the urgency of his voice, I swing around and see him lunge: his long, wiry body leaps forward, but off-balance—his arms jut forward to a man who holds something in his hand.
 What is it?
-Perspective presents me with a small round hole.
+Perspective presents me a small round hole.

-My legs know what’s happening before reason does.
+My legs know what’s happening before I do.
 I pivot to run.

-My hair—blonde hair?—has whipped into my face, and I’m again facing the white wall, but it has been splattered with a shocking corona of red.
+My hair—blond hair?—has whipped into my face.
+Again, I’m facing a white wall, though now splattered with a shocking corona of red.

-It’s remarkable how numb I feel.
-I believe the red is bad.
-I reach for the back of my head, place my hand to it, and feel that it’s sticky and no longer firm.
-It collapses like wet cardboard, but I hold my hand there.
-I think I ought to.
+Remarkable how numb I feel.
+I touch the back of my head, place my hand to it, and feel that it’s sticky and no longer firm.
+My skull depresses like wet cardboard, but I hold my hand there.
+I believe I ought to.

 I’m awake.
+I shouldn’t be.
 I should be asleep.
-I’m lying on a floor and someone is cradling me in his lap.
+I’m lying on a floor, and someone is cradling me in his lap.
 I open my eyes.
 Or were they already open?

 My husband has pulled me into his lap.
 I say his name: “Gary.”